Worbla’s Mesh(ed) Art (WMA) – Worbla with a one-sided mesh for strength!

 (The example below tries to show this.
 Note that I used the same piece of Mesh Art for both examples, simply reheating/reshaping for the second image.)

 Overall, Worbla’s Mesh Art provides a thermoplastic with more strength and flexibility while also remaining blendable, sculptable, and recyclable.
 You’ll never end up with scraps you can’t use with Worbla’s Mesh Art.
-We have some examples of Mesh Art below, and more information is coming soon!
+Below are some examples of what you can expect Worbla’s Mesh Art to achieve!

 Scorpion by Pavy Creations